ChiragG2101/Learning-Security/README.md

-Level-3 Using Hash Function to encrypt Passwords Level-4 Using Salting along with Hashing of Passwords Level-5 Learnt Authentication as well as using Cookies Level-6 SignUp/SignIn User using Google Authentication
+Level-3 Using Hash Function to encrypt Passwords Level-4 Using Salting along with Hashing of Passwords Level-5 Learnt Authentication as well as using Cookies Level-6 SignUp/SignIn of User using Google Authentication